 Though the route is only 60 km/37.20 miles, it can take up to half a day to drive it, including stops, because the viewpoints along the way are simply amazing and there’s a number of short hikes that can be done as side-trips.

 Photo credit: Cris Puscas

-Forget the busy Amalfi Coast and, instead head to Puglia, a less crowded but equally spectacular coast.
+Forget the busy Amalfi Coast and, instead, head to Puglia, a less crowded but equally spectacular coast.
 You can drive on the longest Italian mainland coast, starting in Salento (the “heel” of the boot) and going all the way up to Gargano.

-The road was built rebuilt by King Carol II (and finalized in 1938), later to be rebuilt again during the World War II by the German troops.
+The road was built by King Carol II (and finalized in 1938), later to be rebuilt again during World War II by the German troops.
 It dates back to the Roman times when a road was carved by the troops to reach Sarmisegetusa.

 North Coast 500, Scotland

 Scotland certainly does not lack in scenic drives but if you are after a particularly stunning long drive, the North Coast 500 is a circuit you cannot miss.
 It starts in Inverness, snakes along the coast to Applecross, then heads north, passing by Caithness, only to come back again south through Dingwall and finish in Inverness.